A PEDAGOGY OF DEATH, DECAY & DESTRUCTION

 Life happens at the scale of continents and cells, in geological, seasonal, cyclical and many tinier timeframes.

-Many vulture species are now endangered due to cultural and ecological risk. https://www.wildlifeact.com/blog/why-are-vultures-so-endangered and https://4vultures.org/
+Many vulture species are now endangered through cultural and ecological risks.

-Around 2019 I heard tell of over 300 vultures found roosting and nesting on a US Customs and Border Protection radio tower in Kingsville, Texas.
-A tower essential to monitoring the border along 245 miles of the Rio Grande River and Lake Amistad that forms the barrier between the U.S. and Mexico.
+In 2018, while designing a course with The Emergence Network called Vulture: Courting the Otherwise in a time of breakdown, I heard tell of over 300 vultures found roosting and nesting on a US Customs and Border Protection (CBP) radio tower in Kingsville, Texas.
+Building a "big, beautiful wall" between the US and Mexico had been part of President Donald Trump's 2016 election campaign and this was a tower essential to monitoring the border along 245 miles of the Rio Grande River and Lake Amistad that forms the barrier between the U.S. and Mexico.
 “They will often defecate and vomit from their roost onto buildings below that house employees and equipment,” a spokesperson for CBP said.
 “There are anecdotes about birds dropping prey from a height of three-hundred feet, creating a terrifying and dangerous situation for those concerned.”

 A memo from the Department of Homeland Security spoke of droppings, mixed with urine on railings, catwalks, supports and rails throughout the tower, where workers can come in contact with it.
 The corrosive vomit regurgitated to kill bacteria on their bodies can slowly eat away at metal.
 Under the weight of the birds and their bodily fluids, the radio tower has become increasingly dangerous for workers to climb and maintain.